danluu/post-mortems/README.md

 [Kickstarter](https://www.kickstarter.com/backing-and-hacking/the-day-the-replication-died).
 Primary DB became inconsistent with all replicas, which wasn't detected until a query failed.
 This was caused by a MySQL bug which sometimes caused `order by` to be ignored.

 [Medium](https://medium.com/medium-eng/the-curious-case-of-disappearing-polish-s-fa398313d4df).
-Due to a series of unfortunate events, Polish users were unable to use their "Ś" key on Medium.
+Polish users were unable to use their "Ś" key on Medium.

 [NASA](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter).
 Use of different units of measurement (metric vs. English) caused Mars Climate Orbiter to fail.
 This is basically the same issue Sweden ran into in 1628 with its ship.

 [Netflix](http://techblog.netflix.com/2012/10/post-mortem-of-october-222012-aws.html).
-Netflix's extensive preparations enable them to gracefully handle a degradation of Amazon EBS service.
+An EBS outage in one availability zone was mitigated by migrating to other availability zones.

 [Sentry](http://blog.getsentry.com/2015/07/23/transaction-id-wraparound-in-postgres.html).
-Sentry was down for most of the US working day due transaction ID Wraparound in Postgres.
+Transaction ID Wraparound in Postgres caused Sentry to go down for most of a working day.

 [Spotify](https://labs.spotify.com/2013/06/04/incident-management-at-spotify/).
 Lack of exponential backoff in a microservice caused a cascading failure, leading to notable service degradation.